Mid-City vs. Mid-Wilshire vs. Miracle Mile

 Q: Are Mid-City, Mid-Wilshire, and Miracle Mile the same place?

-• Miracle Mile = a specific, well-defined district along Wilshire Boulevard
+- Miracle Mile = a specific, well-known district along Wilshire Boulevard, especially associated with Museum Row and major commercial uses.

 Q: What exactly is Miracle Mile?